 Other general admonitions handed out to beginning writers are “show, not tell” which runs along thing lines of Leonard’s eight, ninth and tenth rule.
 Writers are encourage to “show” what is happening rather than telling or writing the story like a news report.

 Ah.
 Twitter.
-One hundred and forty characters of writely goodness.
+One hundred and forty characters two hundred and eighty characters of writely goodness.
 When I started blogging, oh back in the dark ages of blogging seven years ago, Twitter was just a toddler.
 At the time I was signing up for every platform possible to get my blog Astrology Explored noticed.
 When I encountered Twitter, which at the time defined itself as microblogging, I scratched my head.
 What the heck is one hundred forty characters good for?

 I was so wrong.